lasergoat/homepress/README.md

 <h1>Homepress</h1>

-A simple approach to local development for Wordpress.
-Using this tool, you'll get a per-project installation of Wordpress using [Laravel's Homestead](http://laravel.com/docs/master/homestead).
+A simple approach to local development for WordPress.
+Using this tool, you'll get a per-project installation of WordPress using [Laravel's Homestead](http://laravel.com/docs/master/homestead).

 <h2>Installation</h2>